-In addition, the student's college is likely to offer computing facilities, especially for word-processing.
+In addition, the student's college is likely to offer IT facilities, especially for word-processing.

-8.6 Training facilities (The Centre for Teaching and Learning)
+8.6 Training facilities

-The Centre for Teaching and Learning support all those who teach at the University of Oxford.
-It will promote inclusive teaching practices that are relevant to Oxford's unique learning environment.
-It will offer a range of courses, support and services, including:
+The Centre for Teaching and Learning supports all those who teach at the University of Oxford.
+It promotes inclusive teaching practices that are relevant to Oxford's unique learning environment and offers a range of courses, support and services, including:

-- Accredited programmes in teaching and learning in Higher Education - Digital tools, training and technical support - Online courses and resources - Consultancy for course and programme design (including blended and online)
+- Accredited programmes in teaching and learning in Higher Education - Digital tools, training and technical support

-• Networks and events for sharing teaching practices
+- Online courses and resources - Consultancy for course and programme design (including blended and online) - Networks and events for sharing teaching practices